What is Whooping cough?

 Whooping cough vaccines provide good protection from infection but the fading of immunity over time means that boosters are needed.

-A primary series of vaccinations is given to infants from 6-8 weeks of age.
-Three doses are administered at least 4 weeks apart, with boosters at 18 months, 4 years of age and again at 11-17 years of age (depending on state/territory schedule).
+The primary childhood immunisation series is given from 6-8 weeks of age: three doses are administered at least 4 weeks apart, with boosters at 18 months, 4 years of age and again at 11-17 years of age (depending on state/territory schedule).

 A single booster of tetanus/diphtheria-containing vaccine (preferably also containing pertussis) is given at 50 years of age, however boosters are administered every 10 years for travellers to countries where health services are difficult to access.
 This timeframe is reduced to every 5 years for those travellers who will be undertaking activities with a high risk of injury, i.e. mountaineering, bike riding, rock climbing and caving in areas remote from good medical care.